pheresi/THAMDOF/README.md

 # Time History Analysis of MDOF systems: THAMDOF

 THAMDOF [provisional name] is an educational Matlab GUI for performing simplified nonlinear time history analyses (THA) of multiple-degrees-of-freedom (MDOF) systems.
-The solution algorithm consists in Newmark's constant acceleration method, with Newton-Raphson iterations (Chopra 4th Edition, Table 16.3.3).
+The solution algorithm is the Newmark's constant acceleration method, with Newton-Raphson iterations (Chopra 4th Edition, Table 16.3.3).

 Here you will find the source code and a standalone executable version.

 ## Simplified model

 THAMDOF uses a shear-building lumped-mass model of the MDOF system, with masses lumped at the floor levels.
-Each story lateral hysteretic model consists in a tri-linear model.
+Each story's lateral hysteretic model consists in a tri-linear model.
 P-Δ effects can be included.

 The user inputs the model information through a .csv file.
 An example of this file is provided for reference.